Understanding the Place of Scrum Artifacts in the Scrum Methodology

 An artifact refers to anything that’s been deliberately crafted for a specific use.
 In the scrum context, the term artifact refers to the product backlog, the sprint backlog, and the product increment.
 All of these are tangible scrum assets designed around two targets, which are:

-- To maximize transparency into the project management process
+- To maximize the project transparency of process

 - To create a shared vision of work